Legyver/fenxlib-tuktukfx/README.md

 ```

 ### ExampleAbortableTask
-Extends AbortableTask so the framework can notify is on cancel.
+Extends AbortableTask so the framework can notify it on cancel.
 This extends javafx.concurrent.Task and ultimately Runnable so it can be submitted to the thread-pool
 ```java
 public class ExampleAbortableTask<T> extends AbortableTask<T> {
     public NamedAbortableTask(ITask<T> exampleTaskWorker) {